vincentfrenz/Rfrenz/README.md

 Criterion
 ---------

-Criterion (also called true or actual) networks are representative of the notion of shared or common perceptions of social structures from all observers within a network.
-Various different algorithms exist to derive these actual networks namely: Local Aggregate Structures (LAS), Consensus Structures and Expert Structures (Krackhardt 1987)(Cornelissen 2019).
+Criterion networks are representative of the notion of shared or common perceptions of social structures from all observers within a network.
+Various different algorithms exist to derive these networks namely: Local Aggregate Structures (LAS), Consensus Structures and Expert Structures (Krackhardt 1987)(Cornelissen 2019).

 #### Local Aggregate Structures (LAS)